 Key elements of VIG's general sustainability efforts are set out in the strategic programme, of which the VIG sustainability programme is an integral part.
 It is helping to achieve the Company's strategic objectives, which encompass the three parts "Expanding the leading market position in CEE", "Creating sustainable value" and "Sustainability objectives in six spheres of impact".
-Details on the programme can be found in the chapter "Strategic principles" on page 10.
+Details on the programme can be found in VIG's Group Annual Report 2024 in the chapter "Strategic principles" on page 10.
 Furthermore, the strategic programme sets out VIG's goals, which include more efficiency, more customer proximity and more added value.